Last verified: 17 days ago

 What the Science Says

-Bone broth protein is a powdered concentrate made by simmering animal bones, cartilage, and connective tissue, then drying the liquid into a shelf-stable form.
+Bone broth protein is a powdered concentrate made by slow-cooking animal bones, then drying the liquid into a shelf-stable protein.
 It contains collagen peptides, gelatin, and small amounts of minerals like calcium and phosphorus.
-Proponents suggest it may support joint comfort and gut lining integrity, but these claims are largely based on the properties of its collagen content rather than direct clinical trials on bone broth protein itself.
+Proponents claim it supports joint comfort, gut lining integrity, and skin health — benefits that are plausible given its collagen content, but direct clinical evidence for bone broth protein specifically is very limited.
+Most supporting research applies to hydrolyzed collagen broadly, not bone broth protein as a distinct product.

 What It Doesn't Do